Caring for cats

 What cats need:

-• If you have more than one cat, they must have their own food and water bowls, cat beds and litter trays.
+• If you have more than one cat, they must have their own.
+Sharing these items can cause aggression amongst cats, chronic stress and lead to significant health problems.
 Ideally you should also have one additional set of items (one more than the number of cats in the house).
-Having to share these things can cause aggression amongst cats, chronic stress and lead to significant health problems.

-• Cats should be confined to the owner's property — in the house, an enclosure and/or in a cat-proof backyard.
-Cats allowed to roam can get hit by cars or injured in fights.
+• Cats should be confined to the owner's property, in the house, an outdoor enclosure and/or in a cat-proof backyard.
 Cats kept to their owner's property live three times longer than cats allowed to roam.
-Information on building or buying cat enclosures or cat-proof fencing.
+Find out more about keeping your cat safe at home.

 Diet